Manik2375/network-access-guide/README.md

 # Background

-So my university has a SMB server in their local network, it contains all  thelecture notes, slides and study stuff.
+So my university has a SMB server in their local network, it contains all  the lecture notes, slides and study stuff.
 Problem is, I want to access it not only in local network but everywhere (yes everywhere).
 That's the backstory.

 # Plan